naps-dev/dco-core/bigbang/README.md

 Big Bang provides [Istio](https://istio.io/) which we use for a Service Mesh and also ingress gateways.
-Big Bang deployments typically define a single ingress gateway `public-ingressgateway`.
+Big Bang deployments typically define a single ingress gateway `admin-ingressgateway`.
 We add two additional ingress
-gateways: `dataplane-ingressgateway` and `passthrough-ingressgateway`.
+gateways: `dataplane-ingressgateway` and `tenant-ingressgateway`.
 The data plane gateway is used to provide some level of isolation between the Big Bang services and those added later.

-Both the public-ingressgateway and dataplane-ingressgateway will do TLS termination at the gateway.
-The passthrough gateway is used for traffic to the keycloak service because keycloak insists on doing its own TLS termination.
+Both the admin-ingressgateway and dataplane-ingressgateway will do TLS termination at the gateway.
+The tenant gateway is used for traffic to the keycloak service because keycloak insists on doing its own TLS termination.

 > ⚠️ **The default k3d load balancer is